trsh/MMBVE-API-design-documentation/README.md

 ## Lanuage

 Witten in C so can be used as header in HLSL/GLSL/C++/C and beyond.
+Neverless some parts belong to CPU only, for othes it depends on the implementation.

 ## Functionality in pseudo code

-### Defentions of structures
+### Defentions of structures (only public properties)

 #### Camera:
 ```